WZhaoKe/aegpwb/Install.md

 ### Install the m-files

-After getting the source code copy the sub-directories called pwb and pwbs from the aegpwb-working directory to somewhere convenient and add it to your Octave/MATLAB path.
+After getting the source code copy the sub-directories called pwb and pwbs from the aegpwb-working directory to somewhere convenient and add them to your Octave/MATLAB path.
 For octave you may also need to put the files in the sub-directory matcompat somewhere in search path too.